Life After Stroke: A Survivor’s Journey of Strength and Hope

 Attending neurologist quickly prescribed tPA (tissue plasminogen activator), a specialized medication designed to dissolve clots before irreversible damage occurs.
 Effectiveness peaks within a narrow window — ideally 3 to 4.5 hours from initial signs.
 One nurse hung IV bag, explaining each step carefully, while another team member tracked vital signs continuously.

-As medication circulated, subtle changes began.
-At first, only a faint tingling appeared in fingertips.
+As medication circulated, subtle shifts began.
+At first, only a faint tingling surfaced within fingertips.
 His right arm, moments earlier limp and unresponsive, twitched ever so slightly.
-“Words still felt trapped behind a locked door,” he later recalled, “but after about an hour, it felt like someone started turning the key.
-Things weren’t perfect, yet signals from my arm and hand slowly returned.”
+“Words still felt trapped behind a locked door,” he later recalled, “yet after about an hour, it felt like someone started turning a key.
+Things weren’t perfect, still signals from my arm and hand slowly returned.”

 Emotional Impact: Far Beyond Physical Harm